a group of people in a courtroom, Phases of Criminal Trial

 Once direct examination, cross-examination, and redirecting of all the prosecution’s witnesses, the prosecutor can rest and reserve the right to call rebuttal witnesses depending on the defense’s witnesses in their case-in-chief.

 The defense then repeats the witness examination process by calling defense witnesses on direct examination, and the prosecutor will then have the right to cross-examine the defense witness.
-The defense will then have the right to examine their witness on redirect.

 This direct, cross, and redirect examination cycle may occur multiple times depending on the court’s discretion.